-Everyone loves bacon (except for vegetarians) with good reason!
-This delicious, crisp, salty, sweet, and chewy meat is perfect in just about every recipe, from sandwiches to salads to desserts.
+People love bacon with good reason!
+This delicious, crisp, salty, sweet, and chewy meat adds something great to so many recipies, from sandwiches to salads to desserts.

 Baking bacon is an easy, mess-proof way to prepare this pork product.
 You don't have to turn it, deal with curling and twisting pieces, or handle spatters.
 It's also easier to get rid of the bacon grease using this method (or save it to make traditional gingersnap cookies!).
 Here's how to bake bacon to get crisp and delicious results without the mess.